Giga-Green Giga-Green

 Need help visualizing your systems?

-Whether or not they are in scope, and their interconnections?
-We've built some tools (Visio/Excel) for exactly this!
+Whether or not they’re in scope, and their interconnections?
+We’ve built some tools (Visio / Excel) for exactly this.

-Cloud Services (M365) with physical location & w/o physical location
+• Cloud Services (M365) — with or without physical location

 Assess & Document (the long of it)

-This takes time, there is no way around it.
-Pick a day, pick a system, clear a blank page in your System Security Plan (SSP) with the controls preloaded, and go through the controls one by one, down to the control objective level (a,b,c,d) and document how you are satisfying that control or not.
-Don’t get discouraged, it’s all fixable.
+This takes time — there is no way around it.
+Pick a day, pick a system, clear a blank page in your System Security Plan (SSP) with the controls preloaded, and go through the controls one by one, down to the control objective level (a, b, c, d) and document how you are satisfying that control or not.
+Don’t get discouraged — it’s all fixable.
 Why does this take so long?
-You are assessing down to the control objective level which total over 300 objectives per system.
+You are assessing down to the control objective level which totals over 300 objectives per system.

-For every unsatisfied control objective, add this item to a different document, to start what is called your Plans of Actions and Milestones (POA&M).
+For every unsatisfied control objective, add this item to a different document to start what is called your Plan of Action and Milestones (POA&M).
 You will come back to these later.
-Make sure you identifying the system and control objective that is not being met.
-You may have many systems that need similar controls applied, for example, MFA needs to be on all cloud applications and workstations.
+Make sure you identify the system and control objective that is not being met.
+You may have many systems that need similar controls applied — for example, MFA needs to be on all cloud applications and workstations.

 NIST Resources: